JefersonFG/moodle-log-cleaner/README.md

 Project for cleaning moodle activity logs based on the requirements of our current project.

 This script will take the logs and the list of students names as inputs and output the logs without entries from non students, such as admins and professors.
-It will also remove columns with data irrelevant for this project.
+It will also remove columns with data irrelevant for our current project.

 ## Dependencies